Kell Brook: Domestic and regional success

-Brook's first fight of 2010 took place in Liverpool on 12 March 2010.
-The fight, for the WBO Inter-Continental title, pitched Brook against Poland's Krzysztof Bienias, a man last beaten by Junior Witter in 2005 and with a run of seventeen straight wins.
-Brook collected his second career title when in the sixth round the fight was stopped by the referee following a dominant display by the Yorkshireman.
+Brook vs. Jennings

 Brook's long-awaited fight against Michael Jennings was due to be next on 3 July 2010 until a rib injury forced the fight to be postponed for a second time.
 The fight, for Brook's British title was then scheduled to take place between Jennings and former Commonwealth welterweight champion John O'Donnell before O'Donnell pulled out and was then rescheduled between Brook and Jennings.
 Finally, on 18 September 2010 Brook boxed Michael Jennings at the LG Arena in Birmingham.
 Brook defeated Jennings via fifth-round TKO after the latter sustained a cut, with the referee deeming the injury too severe for the bout to continue.
 The win doubled as Brooks's fourth defence of his British title and the first defence of his WBO regional title.
-On 9 December 2010 Brook made his second defence of his WBO Inter-Continental title, defeating Phillip Kotey via second-round TKO.
+On 11 December 2010 Brook made his second defence of his WBO Inter-Continental title, defeating Phillip Kotey via second-round TKO.
 The win ensured that Brook kept his number one ranking with the WBO.

 On 8 April 2011 Brook split from promoter Frank Warren and joined the Matchroom Sport boxing stable under Eddie Hearn, with Brook saying that he was "really buzzing" to have joined the outfit.
 Hearn said that he was "excited about adding Kell to our stable".
 Speaking of Brook he said "Kell oozes class and has that something special about him – in short he is going to be a superstar."
 Brook's first contest for the promotional outfit was on 25 June 2011 at the Hillsborough Leisure Centre in Sheffield and resulted in a twelve-round unanimous decision (UD) victory against Lovemore N'dou, capturing the vacant WBA Inter-Continental title in the process.